Godzilla Minus One: Industry response

 Industry figures largely praised Godzilla Minus One.
 Writing for Deadline Hollywood, Pete Hammond stated that the film "astounded" Hollywood and the filmmakers' use of their low budget impressed the Visual Effects Governors.
 Many Hollywood insiders were also stunned by Nagatani's performance as Akiko and questioned the crew "how did you find that child actor?", according to producer Kazuaki Kishida.

 Hideaki Anno, co-director of Shin Godzilla, felt that the film's technical prowess exceeded Yamazaki's prior efforts.
 Godzilla (2014) director Gareth Edwards admitted to feeling "jealous", adding that "this is what a Godzilla movie should be".
 At the film's American premiere, actor Seth Green and Godzilla: King of the Monsters (2019) director Michael Dougherty voiced their praise to Yamazaki and Kamiki.
 Filmmakers Adam Wingard (director of Godzilla vs. Kong and Godzilla x Kong: The New Empire), Joe Dante, James Ponsoldt, and Juel Taylor listed the film amongst their favorite films of 2023.
 Several filmmakers, including John Landis, spoke to Yamazaki and three other members of the visual effects crew while they were at the Academy of Motion Picture Arts and Sciences on January 13, 2024, expressing that they believe the movie is the best of 2023.
-Yamazaki met Steven Spielberg who was a significant influence on the film—at the 2024 Oscar Nominees Luncheon.
+Yamazaki met Steven Spielberg, who was a significant influence on the film—at the 2024 Oscar Nominees Luncheon.
 According to The A.V.
 Club, Spielberg was "obsessed" with the film and told Yamazaki: "I saw it once in my home, and then I had to go see it again in IMAX, then Dolby Atmos".
 Oppenheimer director Christopher Nolan praised the film, saying it had much in common with Yamazaki's 2013 film The Eternal Zero and offered deep insights into its main characters.
 Nolan concluded that he "can't think of a better director" to create a response to Oppenheimer than Yamazaki.
 Furthermore, Ayo Edebiri, Bong Joon Ho, Christopher McQuarrie, Dave Filoni, Guillermo del Toro, J. J. Abrams, Jan de Bont, Jason Blum, Jeff Nichols, Jon Favreau, Kevin Smith, Nicolas Cage, Simon Pegg, and Tom Cruise lauded it.
 DC Studios CEO and Co-Chairman James Gunn also praised the film, citing the emphasis on human drama as an inspiration for Superman.
+John Carpenter expressed excitement that a Godzilla movie had won an Academy Award in his lifetime.

 Monarch: Legacy of Monsters creators Matt Fraction and Chris Black commend the film's storyline and themes, and Black felt it was equal to their show and Legendary's Monsterverse films.
 Video game designer Hideo Kojima hailed the screenplay, depiction of Godzilla, visual effects, score, and Hamabe's performance, joking that "the result was +120 points, so I would like to change the title".
 One Piece creator Eiichiro Oda said that the film was "great" and it inspired him to watch other entries in the series afterward.
 Manga artist Aka Akasaka spoke of how he cried during some scenes.
 On Twitter, author Stephen King hailed the film as "so good".